The Truth About Golden Retrievers With Blue Eyes

 Can Golden Retrievers Have Blue Eyes?

 Yes, Golden Retrievers can have blue eyes.
-The color of a Golden Retriever’s eyes can vary depending on its parents’ genes.
-Golden retrievers with blue eyes are just as friendly and loving as other golden retrievers.
+The colour of a Golden Retriever’s eyes can vary depending on its parents’ genes.
+The truth about golden retrievers with blue eyes is that they are just as friendly and loving as other golden retrievers.
 They don’t have any health problems due to their blue eyes.

-Genetics, look pigmenting, and exposure to sunlight can influence the color of a dog’s eyes.
-Eye pigmenting is the color of the eye’s iris.
-Although genes play a part in eye color, eye color can also vary from dog to dog based on breed and environment.
+Genetics, look pigmenting, and exposure to sunlight can influence the colour of a dog’s eyes.
+Eye pigmenting is the colour of the eye’s iris.
+Although genes play a part in eye colour, eye color can also vary from dog to dog based on breed and environment.
 While golden retriever blue eyes are beautiful, they’re not essential to the dog’s health or happiness.

 Golden Retriever Breed Standard: Brown Eyes